kabelj/AA6XA-Logger/README.md

 - I haven't looked to closely at how Python's datetime works, so be careful with dates where the month and day can be interchanged, e.g. 3/4/2021
 - VHF Cabrillo Export will allow you to export QSOs on non-contest bands
+- I'm pretty sure I did all the input validation regex's right, so please let me know if you find a bug in one.

 ## History
-When my Macbook, the main computer in my shack, started to die, I replaced it with a raspberry pi.
+When my Macbook, the main computer in my shack, started to die, I replaced it with a Raspberry pi.
 This meant switching to Linux.
 Overall this was a good experience; however I was not able to find a general purpose logger that I liked.
 Luckily, there is no law against making my own.
 I wanted a logger that supported SOTA, WWFF, and other portable operation very well.
 I am less